Chinonso-Uche-Unogu/Chinonso-Uche-Unogu/README.md

-# Hi there 👋, I’m UcNino
+# Hi there 👋, I’m UcNino ( Chinonso Uche Unogu)

 Welcome to my GitHub profile!
 I’m a **Junior Cybersecurity Specialist** with hands-on experience in network security, Linux administration, vulnerability assessment, penetration testing, and SAST tools analysis.

 I enjoy learning, exploring new tools, and sharing my cybersecurity projects with the community.

 ---